Controller-approved source entry - manual-review caution required Feline Neurologic Generated study guide

 Emergency order → Stabilize seizure emergencies first, then choose targeted diagnostics.

-Localization → Central vestibular disease is more likely when mentation, postural reactions, or multiple cranial nerves are abnormal.
+Localization → Central vestibular disease is more likely when mentation, postural reactions, vertical nystagmus, or multiple cranial nerves are abnormal.

 Differential discipline → Use age, progression, exposure history, and nutrition history to avoid premature closure.

-Case framing → Neuromuscular weakness in cats overlaps with hypokalemia, systemic illness, and primary neurologic disease; separate them deliberately.
+Case framing → Neuromuscular weakness in cats overlaps with hypokalemia, diabetic neuropathy, myasthenia gravis, botulism, tick paralysis, and systemic illness.

 Emergency Triage Alert